 In your #mysticmisfit journal, write down three things you learned in troubled times.
 They may be different scenarios to those mentioned here – Simply go with the first three scenarios that pop into your mind.

 If you feel brave, you can go ahead and share yours in the comments below.
 It’s said that a truly wise man learns from the mistakes of others so that he never has to make any mistakes.
 Let us be generous with our stories and help those who are truly wise… As for me, I am slow on the uptake and often repeat mistakes more than once before the lesson sinks in.
 Much proof of this can be found across the blog… 🙂

 Three life lessons learned from costly mistakes

 - From ditching my boyfriend when I was 20 because of religious differences, I learned that religious dogma is divisive, fear-based and can block true love.

-- From staying way too long in jobs that slowly killed my soul and my will to live, I learned to trust my ability to make a living from something that lights me up instead.
+- Staying way too long in jobs that slowly killed my soul and my will to live, taught me to trust my ability to make a living from something that lights me up from inside instead.